 When loved ones show up and the student has no idea they're coming, things get stressful.
-The idea is fun.
-It's like unexpected guests showing up at your house when you are really busy.
+The idea seems fun!
+But it's like unexpected guests showing up at your house when you are really busy.
 Psychology Club

 Gallant Gators Dance Team